rffrasca/PDFKeeper/README.md

 These features are available in version 4.0.0 and above.

+## Client Requirements and Compatible Database Management Systems
+Client requirements and compatible database management systems are listed on the release page for each available version.

 ## Download
 Download the latest version [here](https://github.com/rffrasca/PDFKeeper/releases/latest).

-## Client Requirements and Compatible Database Management Systems
-See the release notes specific to an available release [here](https://github.com/rffrasca/PDFKeeper/releases).

 ## Building from Source
 Build Instructions for version 4.x.x are available [here](https://github.com/rffrasca/PDFKeeper/blob/master/docs/Build-Instructions.md).